-The Notes on Account form Integral part of the Financial Statements 1 to 34 (As per our report of even date)

-For Prakash B. Sheth & Co.
+The Notes on Account form Integral part of the Financial Statements 1 to 32 (As per-pur report of even date) For, Prakash B. Sheth & Co.
+For and on behalf of the Board of Directors Chartered Accountants ICAI Firm Reg.

-Chartered Accountants

-ICAI Firm Reg.
 No. -108069W